 Psychological damage, despair, detachment and likely permanent “unresolvable grief.”
 Take a quick listen and tell me God’s justice is being pursued.
 The horrible thing is this kind of abuse isn’t unique.
 In the 1950s, the federal government launched “Operation Wetback” deporting thousands in conditions once called a “penal hell ship.”
 Thousands of complaints were filed as people reported being assaulted and abused.
 Thousands more were stranded in the Mexican desert and dozens died, baked in 125-degree heat.

 That legacy continues.
 In Virginia, during both the Obama and Trump administrations, Central American minors were confined naked, beaten while handcuffed and locked in solitary.
 A 30,000-page report from the ACLU documents that, during the Obama administration, children were sexually assaulted, beaten, and withdrawn medical care.
 One teenager allegedly miscarried after being mistreated.
 Even if 66% of it is false, that’s 10,000 pages of pure horror.
 Now there are routine reports of legal asylum seekers being denied access to ports of entry, which is illegal.
 There are reports of legal asylum seekers being separated from their family.
-You could choose to disbelieve every single source, but why trust an administration caught lying from the start and the administration before that?
+You could choose to disbelieve every single source, but why trust politicians caught lying from the start or the administration before ?

 Possibly the most poignant part of the tragedy is that none of this is necessary.
 Leaving aside the obvious point that deportation or detention does not require beatings, assault or sadism, detention of families – together or separate – was never necessary to process deportation proceedings or asylum hearings.